How to make a cigar humidifier

 To humidify quickly, lightly spray distilled water on a tissue and gently wipe the cigar’s wrapper, allowing it to absorb moisture directly.

-¿Qué puedo utilizar como humidor para puros?
+¿Qué puedo usar como humidor para cigarros??

 Virtually any airtight container—like a Tupperware or an old cigar box—can function as a humidor, but optimal temperature and humidity control are key to success!

-Historias de éxito de los lectores
+Historias de éxito del lector

 How Others Made Their Humidifiers